The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Effectivity of the virtual classes

 Moreover, the slope of $\varphi_B$ at any point along the first 3 bridges is either 0 or 1.
 Note in particular that all of the functions $\psi$ in the set $\{ \varphi_{66}, \varphi_{56}, \varphi_{55}, \varphi_B + \varphi_6 \}$ satisfy $s_3 (\psi) \geq 6$, and $s_3 (\varphi_C + \varphi_6) = 5$.

-On the first bridge and first loop, we build an independence among the functions $\varphi_{66}, \varphi_{56}, \varphi_{55},$ and $\varphi_B + \varphi_6$ as in Figure~\ref{Fig:NoSwitch}.
+On the first bridge and first loop, we build a certificate of independence for the functions $\varphi_{66}, \varphi_{56}, \varphi_{55},$ and $\varphi_B + \varphi_6$ as in Figure~\ref{Fig:NoSwitch}.
 Since all 4 of these functions have slope at least 6 along the very long bridge $\beta_3$, and $\varphi_C + \varphi_6$ has slope 5, we may set the coefficient of $\varphi_C + \varphi_6$ so that it obtains the minimum at some point of the very long bridge, but not at any point of the first two loops or bridges.

-We now construct an independence among 23 pairwise sums of functions in $\Sigma$ restricted to $\widetilde \Gamma$.
-By Theorem~\ref{Thm:BNThm}, our computation of the slopes $s'_2 (\Sigma)$, together with the fact that $\ell$ is ramified at $q$, imply that the sum of the multiplicities of all loops and bridges on $\widetilde \Gamma$ is at most 2.
-Just as in \S\ref{sec:partitions}, but restricting to $\widetilde \Gamma$, we associate a sequence of partitions to $\Sigma$, use these partitions to characterize the integers $z$ and $z'$, and thereby define the slopes $s_k(\theta)$, for $k \geq 3$.
-We then follow \S\ref{Sec:Generic} to identify a set $\cA$ of building blocks on $\widetilde \Gamma$ and a set $\cB$ of pairwise sums of elements of $\cA$ satisfying properties $(\mathbf{A})$, $(\mathbf{B})$ and $(\mathbf{B'})$.
-To construct the master template $\theta$ on $\widetilde \Gamma$, with slopes as specified by $s_k(\theta)$, we proceed exactly as in \S\ref{Sec:Construction}, except that we skip the step named ``Start at the First Bridge''.
+We now construct a certificate of independence for 23 pairwise sums of functions in $\Sigma$ restricted to $\widetilde \Gamma$.
+By Theorem~\ref{Thm:BNThm}, our computation of the slopes $s'_2 (\Sigma)$, together with the fact that the linear series $V$ is ramified at $q$, imply that the sum of the multiplicities of all loops and bridges on $\widetilde \Gamma$ is at most 2.
+Just as in \S\ref{sec:choosingslopes}, but restricting to $\widetilde \Gamma$, we associate a sequence of partitions to $\Sigma$, use these partitions to characterize integers $z$ and $z'$, and thereby define a non-decreasing integer sequence $\sigma = (\sigma_3, \ldots, \sigma_{g+1})$, given by

+We then follow \S\ref{Sec:Generic} to identify a set $\cA$ of building blocks on $\widetilde \Gamma$ and a set $\cB \subset 2\cA$ satisfying properties $(\mathbf{B})$ and $(\mathbf{B'})$.
+We proceed to construct a template $\theta$ exactly as in \S\ref{Sec:Construction}, except that we skip the step named ``Start at the First Bridge''.
 Instead, we initialize the coefficients of the permissible functions on $\gamma_3$ in $\cB$ so that they agree with $\varphi_C + \varphi_6$ at the midpoint of $\beta_3$.
 We then apply the loop subroutine on $\gamma_3$ and follow the algorithm until it terminates.